popskraft/nutcracker/content/about.md

 # Header content
 headerTitle: Who We Are
-headerSubtitle: Bringing Best-in-Class Solutions to the Automotive and Industrial Workforce.
+headerSubtitle: We Provide Best-in-Class Solutions to the Automotive and Industrial Workforce.

 # Primary Operations list
 primaryOperationsTitle: Primary Operations